Fiona-600/Machine-Learning-and-Statistics-Project/README.md

   2. Related visualisation and plots

-• A ‘LICENSE’ file containing a copy of the MIT Licence
+• A *‘LICENSE’* file containing a copy of the MIT Licence

-• A ‘README.md’ file which contains:
+• A *‘README.md’* file which contains:

-  •	Introduction to the dataset
+  1. An introduction to the dataset
-  •	Explanation of the 'XXX'
+  2. An explanation of the 'XXX'
-  •	Conclusions and findings
+  3. Conclusions and findings
-  •	How to run the python code
+  4. How to run the python code
-  •	References used in completing the project
+  5. References used in completing the project